6 LLMs · 5 languages · Quarterly index · Independent research · Updated Q2 2026

 Retrieval-Augmented Generation

 Retrieval-Augmented Generation (RAG) is an architecture in which the language model retrieves documents from an external index at inference time, then conditions its response on those documents.
-Most production AI search products are RAG-based.
+Most production AI search products — including Perplexity, ChatGPT Search, Microsoft Copilot, and Google AI Overviews — are RAG-based.

 Frequently asked